top of page

 The ProcesS

-There are numerous paths a designer can take to effective and enjoyable UX.
-In my own, I use Hasso-Plattner's Design Thinking Framework, which breaks down the design process into five steps:
+To structure my case study, I used the Hasso-Plattner Design Thinking Framework, which breaks down the design process into five steps:

 01